Key Takeaways

 1. Mental Health Issues

-Excessive screen time has been linked to a range of mental health problems in adolescents, including depression, anxiety, and feelings of loneliness.
+Excessive screen time has been linked to a range of mental health problems in adolescents, including teen anxiety, depression, and feelings of loneliness – issues that often require anxiety treatment for teens.
 This is, in large part, because social media platforms showcase highly curated versions of reality, which can contribute to body image issues, low self-esteem, and constant comparison to others.
 Plus, the fast-paced content on TikTok and YouTube can overstimulate the brain and make it hard to focus on tasks outside of the digital world.

 2. Physical Decline

-Prolonged screen time can also lead to physical problems.
-Eye strain, poor posture, and headaches are common side effects of spending too much time in front of screens.
+Prolonged screen time and technology addiction in teens can also lead to physical problems such as eye strain, fatigue, and poor posture.
+These symptoms often include headaches and neck or back pain.
 Teens who spend most of their time on devices also do less physical activity, which can lead to weight gain, poor cardiovascular health, and a sedentary lifestyle.

 3. Sleep Disturbances

-One of the biggest side effects of screen addiction in teens is sleep disturbances.
+One of the biggest side effects of screen addiction in teens is poor sleep hygiene – often a key focus in screen time addiction treatment.
 Many adolescents stay up late scrolling through social media, gaming, or streaming shows, which interferes with their ability to fall asleep.
 The blue light from screens also suppresses melatonin production, making it harder for teens to get a full night’s sleep.
 Over time, sleep deprivation can exacerbate mental health issues, impair cognitive functioning, and lead to irritability and difficulty concentrating in school.

 4. Academic Decline

-Teens addicted to screens often struggle to keep up with their schoolwork.
+Teens addicted to screens often struggle to keep up with their schoolwork, and many parents seek screen addiction therapy for adolescents to help restore focus and academic success.
 They may find it hard to focus in class or complete homework assignments and instead choose to be on their devices.
 As screen addiction gets worse, teens may start to skip school or neglect their studies altogether, which can lead to poor grades and performance.

 How to Recognize Screen Addiction

-Parents and caregivers should recognize the signs early.
+Parents and caregivers should recognize the signs of screen addiction in teens early to prevent more serious behavioral or emotional consequences.
 Here are the common symptoms of screen addiction in teens:

 - Compulsive Use: Teens feel the need to be on their devices and neglect important tasks or activities to spend more time online.